-Project L will add new lanes to I-405 from the vicinity of I-5 to SR-55 to alleviate congestion and reduce delay.
+Project L will add new lanes (approximately 8.5 miles) to I-405 from the vicinity of I-5 to SR-55 to alleviate congestion and reduce delay.
 The project will generally be constructed within the existing ROW.

 \$262.39 million (YOE).